What do I need to know before retiring in Playa Jaco?

 Click connect to have our partner contact you via e-mail and/or phone.

 "Before retiring in Playa Jaco, it is important to understand the local culture and regulations.
 You should research the area and familiarize yourself with the cost of living, healthcare options, taxation, living options, and other legal and lifestyle considerations.
 It is also important to investigate safety and security in Playa Jaco, as well as other factors such as the availability of transportation and entertainment.
 You should understand the local politics, the economy, and the rights and opportunities for expats.
 Additionally, you should consider any language barriers you may face.
-Generally, it is a good idea to have a basic level of local language proficiency in order to maximize the quality of life you could have in Playa Jaco," explained one expat living in Playa Jaco, Costa Rica.
+Generally, it is a good idea to have a basic level of local language proficiency in order to maximize the quality of life you could have in Playa Jaco," said another expat in Playa Jaco, Costa Rica.

 Please login to continue reading this article.